yousuf-mj/backend-task/README.md

 # Full stack technical test (backend)

-This is the backend for providing job listings to the frontend there is only one endpoint http://localhost:5002/api/v1/jobs, which returns and object with jobs which is an array of objects.
+This is the backend for providing job listings.
+There is only one endpoint `http://localhost:5002/api/v1/jobs`

-Example:
+Here is an example what the structure will look like:

 ```
     {
         jobs: [